Opening of the Crossroads of America grand exhibition hall, fall 2017

-Also in 2017, the first floor will be restored and the Crossroads of America permanent exhibit installed.
+In fall 2017, the newly restored first floor of Allegany Museum at 3 Pershing St Cumberland will be restored and the Crossroads of America permanent exhibit installed and open for viewing.

 This exhibition, at six Allegany County museums and historic sites, will trace the history of work in America through a central Smithsonian exhibit, and through exhibits that focus on local work and working life at each location.